MinhKPham/Gsas_project/README.md

 # Gsas_project
-All the work is inside Mainscene
+All the work is inside Mainscene, which is inside the folder named Scramble.